 The film premiered at the 2018 Toronto International Film Festival, where it was acquired by RLJ Entertainment.
 It was released in January 2019.

-The project, originally titled Militia, won the 2015 Script Pipeline Screenwriting Competition.
-Writer Henry Dunham was connected with representation less than a month after contest results were announced, signing with Pipeline industry partner Lit Entertainment Group (formerly Madhouse) and UTA.
+The project, originally titled Militia, won the 2015 Script Pipeline Screenwriting Competition before being picked up by Cinestate.
+Writer Henry Dunham was connected with representation less than a month after contest results were announced, signing with Pipeline industry partner Lit Entertainment and UTA.

 "Without the momentum my win gave me, I don’t know where my screenplay would be.
 I owe Script Pipeline for everything."

 - Henry Dunham (writer/director, The Standoff at Sparrow Creek)

 Top critics praised Henry's directorial debut:

 "Shows pulpy promise and is a step ahead of its genre peers." - The Hollywood Reporter